ttnguyen2203/chess/README.md

-# chess
-Simple chess game
+# Outlines / plans of projects